djx339/nvidia_driver_docker_volume/README.md

 # NVIDIA driver docker volume

-A tool to using NVIDIA GPU inside the docker container.
+A tool for using NVIDIA GPU inside the docker container.

 This tool inspired by [nvidia-docker](https://github.com/NVIDIA/nvidia-docker), but without any other installation steps.